Coney Island with Kids: Luna Park, the Mermaid Parade & Other Family Fun

 The procession kicks off at 1pm, but revelers sporting sea-themed ensembles begin arriving much earlier.
 You can still register to march (it's fun but younger kids may get bored as there's a lot of waiting around) or just watch.
 Take the subway as parking is next to impossible.
 Even the NY Aquarium and MCU Park lots tend to fill up long before noon.

 The name says it all: Hearty eaters compete to see who can chow down on the most franks.
-Come see if champion Joey Chestnut, who set a new world record last year by downing 69 Nathan’s Famous Hot Dogs and Buns in 10 minutes, can hold on to his title.
+Come see if eight-time defending champion Joey Chestnut, who set a new world record in 2013 by downing 69 Nathan’s Famous Hot Dogs and Buns in 10 minutes, can hold on to his title.

-Sand Sculpting Contest and Unity Day – Saturday, August 16
+Sand Sculpting Contest and Unity Day – 2015 Date TBD

 Eat unhealthy food